jp-davy/laravel-sage-insynch/README.md

 **Current Sage Version Supported:** Sage 100 2014 (5.10.4)

+### What is the purpose of this project?

+I found myself doing a lot of copying/pasting of field names from the Sage Resources File Layouts help pages.
+I figured since Laravel is so popular, there might be somebody else out there doing the same thing -- using Laravel and Sage with In-Synch by ROI installed.
+So, let's help people by collaborating on migration files, and even Eloquent models.

 ## Installation

 You can clone this repository and copy/paste the migrations, and models into your project.
 Or you can browse the code here in the repository, and download only the files you need.